date_sunrise

 date_sunrise() returns the sunrise time for a given

-day (specified as a timestamp
+day (specified as a timestamp) and location.

 Parameters